-The blended organization intends to create an all-encompassing platform serving growers, packages, and outlets throughout the U.S., said Soro CEO, Jerry Tindall.
+The blended organization intends to create an all-encompassing platform serving growers, packages, and outlets throughout the U.S., said Soro CEO Jerry Tindall.

 Soro brings to Dauntless its analytics and patron courting management income software program, which connects growers and packages.
 Soro will keep its emblem call for now, Tindall stated.
 Dauntless, which launched in 2013, provides traceability and compliance for growers and point-of-sale, compliance, and stock control software to retailers.

-Dauntless co-founder and CEO Clark Musser, who left Microsoft to launch the startup, stated between 30 and forty percent of all the state’s retail pot transactions go through his employer’s retail software program.
+Dauntless co-founder and CEO Clark Musser, who left Microsoft to launch the startup, stated that between 30 and forty percent of all the state’s retail pot transactions go through his employer’s retail software program.

 Executives at both Soro and Dauntless, each private organization, declined to reveal the all-inventory deal’s terms.
 All 4 of Soro’s personnel will be part of Dauntless, making for 33 personnel.